educational-technology-collective/jupyterlab-telemetry-producer/README.md

 The `jupyterlab-telemetry-router` extension is automatically installed when `jupyterlab-telemetry-producer` is installed.

-Before starting Jupyter Lab with the telemetry system, users need to write their own producer/router configuration files (or use the configuration example) and **place them in the correct directory**.
+Before starting Jupyter Lab with the telemetry system, users need to write their own producer/router configuration files (or use provided configuration examples) and **place them in the correct directory**.

 Examples of producer configurations are [here](#configurations).